 In Colombian ajiaco, it is typical to use three different kinds of potatoes – criolla, sabanera, and pastusa potatoes.
 These potatoes tend to be much smaller than ones in Europe or North America.
 Since these are not available at home (at least I haven’t been able to find them so far), I have had to make substitutions.
 I use a combination of russet, Yukon Gold, and yellow new potatoes (the latter are often harder to find) to simulate the creamy texture and flavor of the hearty soup.

 Next, an ajiaco recipe will call for guascas leaves, a fragrant Colombian herb.
 In our cooking class we used it fresh.
 I’ve been unable to find fresh guasca at home, although I’m told that it can sometimes be spotted at farmers markets (I’ll keep an eye out when they open up around here).
 One options is to use dried guascas, which is much easier to find.
 Another good substitute is to use dried oregano, or for more robust flavor, a combination of dried parsley, oregano, and crushed bay leaf.
+And be sure to store your spices properly.

 Small sections of corn on the cob are served in the dish, as are capers.
 Heavy cream, fresh avocado, white rice, and additional capers are served on the side.